docker/docs/content/guides/use-case/wiremock.md

   ![Diagram showing the architecture of WireMock in development ](./images/wiremock-arch.webp)

-  * The API Request is sent from the Node.js backend to the External AccuWeather API, which then returns the API Response.
+  - The API Request is sent from the Node.js backend to the External AccuWeather API, which then returns the API Response.
-  * Alternatively, when using WireMock, a Mocked API Request is sent to the WireMock server, and a Mocked API Response is returned.
+  - Alternatively, when using WireMock, a Mocked API Request is sent to the WireMock server, and a Mocked API Response is returned.

-  In this guide, you’ll learn how to:

-  * Set up a non-containerized Node app to route requests to the containerized WireMock
-  * Set up a non-containerized Node app to fetch data from the external AccuWeather API.

-  The application can be accessed at [dockersamples/wiremock-node-docker](https://github.com/dockersamples/wiremock-node-docker).

 ## Set up a non-containerized Node app to route requests to a containerized WireMock